unicode-org/message-format-wg/spec/formatting.md

 - **Syntax errors** occur when the syntax representation of a message is invalid.
 - **Resolution errors** occur when the runtime value of a part of a message cannot be determined.

-- **Unresolved variable errors** are a sub-category of resolution errors, and occur when a variable reference cannot be resolved.
+  - **Unresolved Variable** errors occur when a variable reference cannot be resolved.

+- **Selection errors** cover failures encountered during selection.

+  - **Selector errors** are failures in the matching of a key to a specific selector.
+  - **Missing Fallback** errors occur when no Variant is selected due to the message not including a Variant with only catch-all keys.

-- **Formatting errors** are thrown by expression handlers, for example when encountering a value with an unsupported type or an internally inconsistent set of options.
+- **Formatting errors** occur during the formatting of a resolved value, for example when encountering a value with an unsupported type or an internally inconsistent set of options.

+During selection, an expression handler must only emit Resolution and Selection errors.
+During formatting, an expression handler must only emit Resolution and Formatting errors.

 In all cases, when encountering an error, a message formatter must provide some representation of the message.
-An informative error must also be separately provided.
+An informative error or errors must also be separately provided.

 When an error occurs in the syntax or resolution of an Expression or MarkupStart Option, the Expression or MarkupStart in question is processed as if the option was not defined.